parity-asia/web3-community-tool/SubDAO_Crust_Integration.md

 SubDAO could deploy websites or DApps on the Crust/IPFS network.
 The process is as follows:
 1. SubDAO stores a webpage in IPFS (also supporting the storage of a folder), and obtains corresponding file CID;
 2. SubDAO places storage order with these CID in Crust Network;
-3. SubDAO deploys the website domain and the CID on IPNS;
+3. SubDAO deploys the website domain with the CID on IPNS;
 4. Users can access the website or DApps deployed on Crust/IPFS;
 * For exapmle: [polkadot apps wallet with IPFS](https://polkadot.js.org/) (IPFS Version)